samuelhornby/devops-exercise/README.md

 ## Description

-This project is a RETful web app using Flask and Redis.
+This project is a simple RETful web app using Flask and Redis.
+The main point of this project is to display devops skills.
+The project can be composed locally using docker-compose or deployed to AWS EC2 or AWS ECS using Terraform.

 ## Compose project locally